glidecaps/GLidE-SLAM/README.md

 GLidE-SLAM is a monocular hybrid Visual SLAM framework for embedded devices.
 The system achieves **over 2× higher frame rates** compared to CPU-only baseline while maintaining trajectory accuracy.

-**To the best of our knowledge, we present the First complete direct photometric pose estimator via compute shaders for embedded devices (No Cuda).**
+**We present the First complete direct photometric pose estimator via compute shaders for embedded devices (No Cuda).**

 Our framework runs by: